-As a plus, many souvenir shops will be having an end of season sales in view of the closing time for winter, so it will be easier for you to get more than a bargain or two!
+As a plus, many souvenir shops will be having an end of season sales given the closing time for winter, so it will be easier for you to get more than a bargain or two!

 What To Pack For Greece In September

 You’ll definitely be visiting the fantastic beaches of the country, so a couple of swimming suits, flip flops, and a beach towel must be included.
-The sun is still pretty strong in autumn, so also pack your favorite sunscreen lotion to avoid sunburnt.
+The sun is still pretty intense in autumn, so pack your favorite sunscreen lotion to avoid sunburn.

-Always add good walking shoes, as many streets and alleys are cobbled or irregular, more often than not steep too.
+Always add good walking shoes, as many streets and alleys are cobbled or irregular, more often than not steep.
 Besides, visiting archaeological sites in heels has long been banned in Greece and, let’s be honest, who would like to face long walks on dusty terrains wearing stilettos?

 For a fancy evening, throw a pair of flat sandals or wedges into your suitcase, a couple of light dresses, and a light cardigan.
 Include a sarong or shawl if you’re planning to visit monasteries or other religious sites, a hat to protect you from the sun.

 Don’t forget that light rain jacket we mentioned above, or simply a cotton hoodie.
 That’s all; you’re good to do.